DoanDac-Grik/assigning-task-nestjs-api/README.md

 ## Description

 Apis of application that helps manage tasks and progress of members in team.
-This application is constantly updated with learning purpose and showing my experience to recruiters
+This application is constantly updated for learning purpose and showing experience to recruiters

+##Features

+- Register/login/forgot and reset password for user
+- Two factor authentication with QR Code
+- Authorization manager and members using claim-base authorization
+- CRUD work (bunch of tasks)
+- CRUD task, assign/unassign task, assign reviewer for this task
+- Send mail notification when member is assigned to task or assigned to review a task

+`Updating: Bot Telegram, refactor to better authorization, upload document to S3`

 ## Tech Stack